The Professional Development Teaching Program for Assistant Professors

 The Digital Welcome (e-learning module) is an orientation and reference tool that provides essential information about the Perelman School of Medicine teaching environments, standards, and expectations, as well as how you will be evaluated by trainees.
 While this e-learning module is open-ended and self-guided, there is a required short quiz on Professionalism in Teaching and the Effective Supervision of Learners.
 Click here to access the Digital Welcome in Knowledge Link.

-You should allow at least twenty (20) minutes to initially review the modules and to complete the quiz.
-Then, as you receive new teaching assignments, and/or as you approach reappointment and promotion, return to the Digital Welcome for the embedded reference material, best practice teaching guides, and instructions for how to access your teaching evaluations.
+As you receive new teaching assignments, and/or as you approach reappointment and promotion, return to the Digital Welcome for the embedded reference material, best practice teaching guides, and instructions for how to access your teaching evaluations.

 Required By June 30th of First Full Academic Year: Teaching at PSOM 101